-All of the anti-spam solutions in Gartner's May 2010 "Leaders" and "Challengers" Magic Quadrant categories were tested.
+All of the anti-spam solutions in Gartner's July 2013 "Leaders" and "Challengers" Magic Quadrant categories were tested.
 In total, eight vendors were evaluated over the course of a year.
-The only vendor mentioned by name is Cisco IronPort.
+The only vendor mentioned by name is Cisco (Cisco's Email Security Appliance was previously called "Ironport" but Cisco is phasing out the IronPort brand name).
 The remaining vendor names have been obfuscated.